DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 - ThingsBoard Provider: Select `Custom Provider` from the dropdown to define your own ThingsBoard instance.
 - MQTT Broker URL: Copy the following URL `ssl://thingsboard.devity.eu:8883` and paste it in the respective field.
 - Topic: Use the default `v1/devices/me/telemetry`
-- Provision Key: To get the Provisioning Key you need to continue the tutorial and execute step 4.
+- Provision Key: To get the Provisioning Key you need to continue the tutorial and execute step 4 (4a and 4b).
-- Provision Secret: To get the Provisioning Secret you need to continue the tutorial and execute step 4.
+- Provision Secret: To get the Provisioning Secret you need to continue the tutorial and execute step 4 (4a and 4b).
 - Certificate Authority: Select `KEYNOA-CLOUD INT CA2 MQTT v1` from the dropdown or follow step 5 to create a new CA.
 - Trust Anchor: Select the `KEYNOA CLOUD ROOT v1` which issues the TLS server certificate for `thingsboard.devity.eu:8883` Data Hub.
+To add a new Trust Anchor, follow step 6.

 ![KEYNOA](/img/KEYNOA/Thingsboard/DatahubProvisionKey.png)